ashish-kmr/vmsr/README.md

 2. Test models using `scripts/script_test_pretrained_models.sh`.

 ### Train Your Own Models

-### Contact
-For questions or issues open an issue on the tensorflow/models [issues tracker](https://github.com/tensorflow/models/issues).
-Please assign issues to
-@s-gupta.

 ### Credits
 This code was written by Ashish Kumar and Saurabh Gupta.